lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :jjb-cache: JJB cache location. (default: $HOME/.cache/jenkins_jobs)
     :jjb-workers: Number of threads to run **update** with.
-Set to 0 by default which is equivalent to the number of available CPU cores. (default: 0)
+Set to 0 by default which will use the number of available CPU cores. (default: 0)
     :jjb-version: JJB version to install. (default: see job-template)
-    :stream: Keyword that can be used to represent a release code-name.
+    :stream: Keyword that represents a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.
         (default: true)